Working in Tokyo?

-Employment in Tokyo City
+Finding a Job in Tokyo City

 Tokyo’s financial heart beats in the area of Ōtemachi, Marunouchi, and Yūrakuchō (which also houses the Foreign Correspondents Club of Japan).
 Some financial services can be found in the Roppongi neighborhood as well.
 However, Roppongi is also of great importance to the software industry and the global information and communication technologies.
-For example, Google Japan has established the main office there.
+For example, Google Japan has established its main office there.

-Regardless of the respective industry, Tokyo does offer a vast pool of talent to HR recruiters: the attendees of its over 200 trade fairs, the graduates from its more than 100 universities, and the foreign expats who would like to work there for a while.
+Regardless of the respective industry, Tokyo does offer a vast pool of talent to HR recruiters: the attendees of its over 200 trade fairs, the graduates from its more than 100 universities, and the expats who would like to work there for a while.
 However, you should be aware that even Japanese graduates are currently struggling to find employment.
-Until the Japanese economy is on the road to recovery, the Tokyo labor market will be difficult to break into outside a foreign assignment.
+Until the Japanese economy is firmly on the road to recovery, the Tokyo labor market will be difficult to break into outside a foreign assignment.

 Finding a Suitable Position

-If you should have coveted hard skills in any of the fields mentioned above, you can even go about looking for a job in Tokyo / the Kantō Region outside the framework of a conventional expat assignment.
+If you should have coveted hard skills in any of the fields mentioned above, you can even go about looking for a job in Tokyo or the Kantō Region outside the framework of a conventional expat assignment.
 This is particularly true for jobs in engineering, green technology, energy management, the life sciences, or medical technology.

 Job vacancies in Tokyo are often advertised on commercial websites like the following: